TheMissingMiddle/syncd/README.md

 ## How syncd works

- Syncd treats Redis as a volatile memory space for caching Mongo contents.
+ Syncd treats Redis as collection volatile memory space for caching Mongo contents.
 There are two operations: `push` and `pull`.
 ### Pull
- Any Mongo document is pulled as a Mongo BSON document via the Mongo C Driver, parsed into JSON, and a field is selected from the BSON document as the key in Redis.
+ Any Mongo document is pulled as collection Mongo BSON document via the Mongo C Driver, parsed into JSON, and collection field is selected from the BSON document as the key in Redis.
 Finally, syncd caches the document in Redis via the key format `_syncd_pulled_<Mongo Database Name>_<Mongo Collection Name>_<User-specified value in field>`

 ## Push
  A redis list, key/value pair, or hashset. `syncd` utilizes `KEYS *` to scan all key-value pairs in Redis's memory and decides which one is specified to be pushed to Mongo.
-A specification is done through using the prefix `_syncd_push_` in a Redis key.
+A specification is done through using the prefix `_syncd_push_` in collection Redis key.
 The key usage here applies to the The Missing Middle message platform.
-All messages are stored in Redis lists, and the message themselves represent a BSON-parsable JSON document.
-The entire list is seen as a message document by syncd.
-Syncd fetches the entire list, assigns it an OID, and stores it as a BSON document in Mongo.
+All messages are stored in Redis lists, and the message themselves represent collection BSON-parsable JSON document.
+The entire list is seen as collection message document by syncd.
+Syncd fetches the entire list, assigns it an OID, and stores it as collection BSON document in Mongo.

 ## Compatibility notice